For Your EducationWILDlife-friendly Holiday Tips

 Want a handmade eco-friendly wreath for your front door?
-Come make one at our upcoming event, Wreath Havoc!
-Using greens, herbs, dried fruits and vegetables and other accouterments harvested from Zoo grounds, the Virginia Zoo Horticulture team will help you create your very own wreath!
-More information can be found here.
+Use greens, herbs, dried fruits and vegetables and other accouterments from your garden or local grocer.

 Cleaning up and getting back into your regular routine after the holidays is hard.
 Again, be diligent about separating your trash, compost and recycling into separate bins, and urge your guests to do the same.
 Dispose of decorations properly, especially old trees and wreaths.

 Toxic chemicals are not only harmful to the environment, but they are also bad for your pets and humans.
 You’ll feel healthier and have a clean conscience knowing that you’ve made a difference this holiday season, despite being overstuffed with food and spoiled from all of your gifts.